dallas-hall/learning-forgerock/forgerock-am410-training-notes-day1.md

 ![images/am401/ig-clients-v5.png](images/am401/ig-clients-v5.png)

 If you decode the IG JWT token you will see the information above.
-One of the most relevant pieces of information is contained in the `ssotoken key`.
+One of the most relevant pieces of information is contained in the `ssotoken` key.
 The value of the field is the `SSOTokenId`, which is a reference to the session created after the user authenticated successfully with AM, and which is persisted in the AM CTS store.
 The token also contains information about the realm where authentication took place, a reference to the end user, the name of the edge client for whom the token was created, and so on.

+This means that the `ssotoken` matches the value of the `iPlanetDirectoryPro` cookie value.

 ![images/am401/ig-clients-v6.png](images/am401/ig-clients-v6.png)